gyulanemeth/bluefox.email/terms-of-use.md

 ## 14. Contact Us

-If you have any questions about these terms, please contact us at gyula.nemeth85@gmail.com.
+If you have any questions about these terms, please contact us at **hello@bluefox.email**.